nicolaiarocci/nicolaiarocci.com/content/post/python-support-in-visual-studio-2017.md

 probably end up going on stage with the previous version of the tool, and Visual Studio 2015.

-Or I will end up biting the bullet and install 35 gigs of mostly duplicated software.
+Or I will bite the bullet and install 35 gigs of mostly duplicated software.

 *Join the [newsletter][nl] to get an email alert when a new post surfaces on this site.
 If you want to get in touch, I am @[nicolaiarocci][tw] on twitter.*